- Spot blue whales, dolphins, sea lions and other marine mammals

 You’ll walk the 500 m footbridge to the island and also have the opportunity to study the flora planted by a former priest of the local chapel who made the small island into a botanical garden of native species.
 You’ll enjoy lunch in Quemchi before driving up the coastal road to the ferry ramp that will take us back to mainland Chile.

-You'll arrive back in Puerto Montt airport or Puerto Varas at approximately 5:30 pm.
+You'll arrive back in Puerto Varas at approximately 5:30 pm.
 You'll have the remainder of the day to relax and explore at your leisure.